Coal dust management

 Air quality management relating to dust and particles occurs through a combination of local, state and national measures.
 Air quality in Queensland has improved significantly over the past three decades and remains relatively good despite the pressures from a growing population and an increase in commercial and industrial activities throughout the state.

-At the national level, the National Environment Protection Measure for Ambient Air Quality establishes standards for a range of emissions, including particulate matter.
+At the national level, the National Environment Protection Measure for Ambient Air Quality (Air NEPM) establishes standards for a range of air pollutants, including particulate matter.

 The Queensland Government’s Environmental Protection (Air) Policy 2019 (EPP (Air)) – Schedule 1 specifies air quality objectives for health and wellbeing related to dust (fine particulate matter of less than 10 microns (PM10) and 2.5 micron (PM2.5) in diameter) and for long-term nuisance total suspended particulates (TSP).